MN Realtor on MSP Homes

 New Construction in the Twin Cities

 I stand firm in my belief that 2019 will continue the trend of robust home sales.
 The lower interest rates will offset the higher sale prices of homes.
-So far, younger buyers continue to pursue the dream of homeownership with enthusiasm, and that inspires my optimism.
-If we continue to experience low unemployment and a stable economy in “the Twins” I’ll continue to raise my glass to the Minneapolis-St. Paul housing market future!
+So far, younger buyers continue to pursue the dream of homeownership with enthusiasm, which inspires my optimism.
+If we continue to experience low unemployment and a stable economy in “the Twins,” I’ll continue to raise my glass to the Minneapolis-St. Paul housing market future!

 Twins Housing Data Feb.
 2019 compared to Feb.
 2018